 Pre-made WordPress templates and DIY website platforms won't cut it.
 These are "cookie cutter" solutions to complex data problems.

 We need clearly structured content to be able to smartly use, reuse and convert the data points that make up any recipe for more complex and most importantly more useful interactions.

-With measurements and tempertures as individual pieces of data.
-We can make it easy for the visitor to set their preferred standard of measurements – Imperial or Metric, Celsius or Farenheit – and that choice can persist between pages.
+With measurements and temperatures as individual pieces of data.
+We can make it easy for the visitor to set their preferred standard of measurements – Imperial or Metric, Celsius or Fahrenheit – and that choice can persist between pages.